 The National Administrator Credential (NAC), in partnership with State College of Florida (SCF), is listed as an approved Overview of Childcare Management (OCCM) course by the Florida Department of Children and Families (DCF).

-Upon completion, a college transcript from SCF will be sent to you which should be submitted to your local DCF rep.
+Upon completion, a college transcript from SCF will be sent to you which should be submitted to your local DCF rep. All records are sent to SCF on or by the fifth of the month following your completion.
+Please expect up to 60 days (maximum) to receive your transcript from SCF.

 Developed for center directors, emerging leaders and child care professionals, the Online National Administrator Credential (NAC) is a comprehensive, 45 hour course conducted online, and is an award for demonstrated mastery of child care administration skills.
 The NAC is recognized as a mark of excellence that designates professionals who have demonstrated the knowledge that is essential for managing a child care program.
 This course requires the use of a textbook ($40 value), which is provided to you at no added cost.